Alliance Data Systems Stock Is Estimated To Be Fairly Valued

 Link: These companies may deliever higher future returns at reduced risk.

-It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
-Alliance Data Systems has been profitable 10 over the past 10 years.
-Over the past twelve months, the company had a revenue of $4.5 billion and earnings of $4.48 a share.
-Its operating margin is 11.13%, which ranks in the middle range of the companies in Credit Services industry.
-Overall, GuruFocus ranks the profitability of Alliance Data Systems at 6 out of 10, which indicates fair profitability.
+Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
+Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
+Alliance Data Systems has been profitable 10 years over the past 10 years.
+During the past 12 months, the company had revenues of $4.5 billion and earnings of $4.48 a share.
+Its operating margin of 11.13% in the middle range of the companies in Credit Services industry.
+Overall, GuruFocus ranks Alliance Data Systems's profitability as fair.
 This is the revenue and net income of Alliance Data Systems over the past years:

 Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Alliance Data Systems is -1.2%, which ranks in the middle range of the companies in Credit Services industry.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Alliance Data Systems is -1.2%, which ranks in the middle range of the companies in Credit Services industry.
 The 3-year average EBITDA growth rate is -22.7%, which ranks worse than 79% of the companies in Credit Services industry.

-Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) to its weighted cost of capital (WACC).
+One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
-Over the past 12 months, Alliance Data Systems's ROIC was 1.99, while its WACC came in at 7.34.
+If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
+During the past 12 months, Alliance Data Systems's ROIC is 1.99 while its WACC came in at 7.34.
 The historical ROIC vs WACC comparison of Alliance Data Systems is shown below: